ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 Here, we'll use `int` as the element type&mdash;it crosses portability and contention, simplifying the example.

 A slice is a `local` view of (part of) a parallel array.
-Intuitively, a slice _borrows_ a segment of the array, only allowing access a contiguous subset of its indices.
+Intuitively, a slice _borrows_ a segment of the array, only allowing access to a contiguous subset of its indices.
 Using slices, we can implement a standard sequential quicksort:

 ```ocaml